rhalbersma/dctl/README.md

 ##### CMake

-The test-suite is built using the [CMake](http://www.cmake.org/) cross-platform build system.
-Most Linux development environments can directly access the CMake generated Makefiles.
-This has been tested with [Eclipse-CDT 4.4](http://www.vtk.org/Wiki/CMake:Eclipse_UNIX_Tutorial) and [QtCreator 3.0](http://qt-project.org/doc/qtcreator-3.0/creator-project-cmake.html).
-Instead of `make`, it is also possible to use the `ninja` build tool through `cmake -GNinja`.
+The test-suite is built using the [CMake](http://www.cmake.org/) cross-platform build system and run with the accompanying CTest testing tool.
 To generate native build solutions for your own development environment, consult the [CMake documentation](http://www.cmake.org/cmake/help/runningcmake.html).

 > #### Note
 > CMake is **ONLY** a requirement for building the test-suite, and **NOT** for using the DCTL headers with your application.